 Intended learning outcomes

-Informatics Major Graduates should demonstrate (based on the Seoul Accord for computing):
+On completion of this major, students should be able to demonstrate (based on the Seoul Accord for computing):